This section lists the ways in which the Visual Studio versions differ from the standalone versions of Authentic Desktop.

 •Customize Toolbars, Customize Commands: The Toolbars and Commands tabs in the Customize dialog (Tools | Customize) contain both visual Studio commands as well as Authentic Desktop commands.

-•Views: In the View menu, the command Authentic Desktop contains options to toggle on entry helper windows and other sidebars, and to switch between the editing views, and toggle certain editing guides on and off.
+•Views: In the View menu, the Authentic Tool Windows submenu contains options to toggle on entry helper windows and other sidebars, and to switch between the editing views, and toggle certain editing guides on and off.

-•Authentic Desktop Help: This Authentic Desktop menu appears as a submenu in Visual Studio's Help menu.
+•Authentic Help: This Authentic Desktop menu appears as a submenu in Visual Studio's Help menu.

 Some additional notes and tips are given below: